-In keeping with our educational mission, Hampshire expects every student to contribute something of value to the larger college community as well as to "advance the cause of social justice and the well-being of others" outside Hampshire.
-A commitment to engaged scholarship also emerges from Hampshire's distinctive pedagogy, which stresses the importance of critical inquiry and the development of knowledge that enables students to participate responsibility in a complex world.
+In keeping with our educational mission, Hampshire expects every student to contribute something of value to the larger college community and encourages them to "advance the cause of social justice and the well-being of others" outside Hampshire.
+A commitment to engaged scholarship also emerges from Hampshire's distinctive pedagogy, which stresses the importance of critical inquiry and the development of knowledge that enables students to participate responsibly in a complex world.
+The Community

-The Community Engagement and Learning requirement encourages students to design multiple opportunities to build community on campus and seek innovative ways to help address critical needs as defined by communities and organizations outside the college.
+Engagement and Learning requirement encourages students to design multiple opportunities to build community on campus and seek innovative ways to help address critical needs as defined by communities and organizations outside the College.
 Off-campus projects are negotiated collaboratively between students and community organizations and should be founded on reciprocity and sustainability.
 Hampshire encourages students to integrate into their academic work, through documentation and reflection, the knowledge gained from extending their learning venues beyond the classroom.
-The requirement sets minimum standards for completion, but students are encouraged to engage in socially responsible activities and take advantage of the opportunity to incorporate engaged scholarship and learning throughout their Hampshire education.

-Working closely with their academic advisors, Hampshire students will design and fulfill their Community Engagement and Learning requirement before the conclusion of their Division II.
-Engaging in a sustained semester-long equivalent (about 40 hours) of community-based learning, students will demonstrate social responsibility by meeting agreed- upon goals defined by an organization, person, or community on or, more typically, off campus.
+Working closely with their academic advisors, Hampshire students will design and fulfill their Community Engagement and Learning requirement after they have filed and before the conclusion of their Division II.
+Engaging in a sustained, semester-long equivalent (about 40 hours) of community-based learning, students will demonstrate social responsibility by meeting agreed-upon goals defined by an organization, person, or community on or, more typically, off campus.
 To the extent possible, these contributions and the engaged learning that results will complement or in some way further a student's academic course of study, and may take many forms.
 Typical examples are: